Draft (sports): PSL draft

 The Pakistan Super League uses a draft system for player recruitment before the start of every season to fairly distribute the league's new players.
 Teams are allotted slots in every round of the draft and slots can be exchanged with other teams.

 Southeast Asia

 PBA draft

 The Philippine Basketball Association (PBA) draft is an annual event in the PBA calendar in which teams can acquire new players outside the league which are not free agents.
 Only natural-born Filipinos and foreign nationals with Filipino ancestry, whether or not they acquired Philippine citizenship, are eligible to be drafted.
 The draft began in 1985; prior to that teams directly hired rookies.

 Until 2014, there was a draft lottery between the two worst team of the preceding season.
 This was scrapped after the events of the 2014 draft lottery.

 The PBA Developmental League also has their own draft.

 Other terminology

 Draft bust

 A draft bust is a highly touted or highly selected draftee who does not meet expectations.
-A player is also regarded as a larger bust if more successful players are drafted after them.
+This can be for a variety of reasons such as being unable to adjust to the professional level or if their career was derailed by injuries or personal issues.
+A player is also regarded as a bust if more successful players are drafted after them.